 If you’ve never set eyes on the Canadian Rockies then you’re missing out on a whole treasure chest of epic travel.

 Downtown Banff and it’s surrounds are home to insanely beautiful mountainous landscapes, North American wildlife and the best hot springs in the world.

-The real gem however is the town of Banff, and in the winter time Mount Rundle and Mount Cascade rising at either end of banff ave makes for a scene out of a disney movie.
+The real gem however is the Banff town and in the winter time Mount Rundle and Mount Cascade rising at either end of Banff ave makes for a scene out of a Disney movie.